t-sin/ethogram/README.md

     :step "The user checks that the book is registered" forms...)

-  (test :scenario "The user searches a book"
+  (test :bahavoir "The user searches a book"
     ...))
 ```